erc20-amis/erc20-amis/_faqs/03-coinsupdate.md

 ---
 layout: faq
-title:  "Why even have a QRL?
-Can’t Bitcoin and other projects just add in Quantum Resistance later?"
+title:  "Why even have an AMIS ?
+Can’t Bitcoin and other projects just add in AMIS later?"
 date:   2017-11-03
 categories: PoS
 ---